-Valid acceptable identification that includes your name, date of birth, photo, and signature.
-You can also use multiple valid pieces of identification that,

-- A guarantor declaration, if necessary; - For a child (15 years old or younger), a copy of the most recent legal documents granting custody or guardianship to the applying parent or legal guardian, if applicable; and - For a dependent adult, the guardianship order.
+- Valid acceptable identification that includes your name, date of birth, photo, and signature.
+You can also use multiple valid pieces of identification that, when combined, meet all those requirements. - A guarantor declaration, if necessary; - For a child (15 years old or younger), a copy of the most recent legal documents granting custody or guardianship to the applying parent or legal guardian, if applicable; and - For a dependent adult, the guardianship order.

-Photos will be taken on site.
+Photos will be taken on site. here is no charge